 Note that the court may consider imposing capital punishment only if the defendant has a prior conviction for either:

-- trafficking schedule I drugs in Nevada (not including marijuana);
+- trafficking schedule I drugs (not including marijuana);

 - trafficking flunitrazepam (Rohypnol) or gamma-hydroxybutyrate (GHB)

 Unintentionally causing someone’s death by making drugs available is second-degree murder in Nevada.
 The sentence carries:

 - 25 years in prison with the possibility of parole after 10 years; or